-Bladder spasms are involuntary movements of the bladder muscles that can cause urinary incontinence and can be painful.
+Bladder spasms are sudden involuntary movements of the bladder muscles that may be painful.

 What causes bladder spasms?